LiviaJacklinne/LiviaJacklinne/README.md

 - Made in South America 🇧🇷
 - Computer Engineer - [Inatel](https://inatel.br/home/) 🖥️
-- Learnig more about MongoDB and JS
+- Learnig more about MongoDB, CSS and HTML

 ---